Merkel scrapes win on Greek bailout, rebels grow

 Despite riding high in polls, Merkel has hit a rough patch - about 18 months before the next election - that has raised doubts about her grip on power.

-(Additional reporting by Alice Baghdjian and Erik Kirschbaum in Berlin and George Georgiopoulos in Athens; Editing by Paul Taylor, Janet McBride and David Stamp)
+(Additional reporting by Alice Baghdjian and Erik Kirschbaum; Editing by Paul Taylor/Janet McBride)